This is one of a series. We welcome news or editorial content from our readers, and will revise this page each afternoon that we receive input.

 - Dubai, U.A.E.

 Hello Srimay, thank you for visiting!
 I've participated in countless forums since the mid '80s and have seen many forums ruined by vitriolic postings -- so I completely understand your concern.
-But if you feel that a free forum of 60,000 threads has been "destroyed" by a thread or two you don't care for, maybe you are being a little too demanding.
+But if you feel that an absolutely free forum of 60,000 threads has been "destroyed" by a thread or two that you don't care for, maybe you are being a little too demanding :-)

 Please participate for a few months before deciding that the "whole concept of this forum" and "its original mission" has been compromised.
-I've lived and breathed this forum night and day for 20+ years and, with no disrespect, have come to recognize some things that a reader who only discovered the site last week might not yet appreciate.
+I've lived and breathed this forum night and day for 20+ years, weekends as well as weekdays, vacation days as well as work days and, with no disrespect, I've come to recognize some things that a reader who only discovered the site last week might not yet appreciate ...

-If readers were paying by the hour for access to answers from experts, your point would be correct -- but this is NOT a consulting service!
-Rather it's a place where hundreds of knowledgeable metal finishing professionals from around the world come for the camaraderie and, in the process, share a bit of their priceless knowledge.
-Forbid them from expressing their opinions, and they'll simply go somewhere else where they feel welcome as a whole person rather than as technical chattel to be exploited for free, for the benefit of others, per someone else's "rules".
-Asking for free help is fine; micro-managing how the responders must deliver it to you ... not so much :-)
+If you were were paying by the hour for access to answers from experts, your point would be absolutely correct -- but this is NOT a consulting service!
+Rather it's a place where hundreds of knowledgeable metal finishing professionals from around the world come for the camaraderie and, in the process, volunteer their priceless knowledge to you at no charge.
+Forbid them from expressing their personal opinions, and they'll go somewhere else where they feel invited as a whole person rather than as some sort of technical chattel to be exploited for free, for the benefit of others, and per someone else's "rules".
+Asking for free help is fine ... but micro-managing exactly how the responders must deliver it to you, not so much :-)